fodela/Data-Structure-and-Algorithm/lessons.md

 2. Inorder
 3. Postorder

+They can be implemented as function outside the BinaryTree (better way of doing it because is rarely used) or as methods in the BinaryTree

 The difference between these patterns is the order in which each node is visited (a "traversal")

 **Preorder**